 In an increasingly VUCA (Volatile, Uncertain, Complex, and Ambiguous) world, remote work and distributed teams just make sense.

-Not all companies can work remotely and distributed, but most can work at least partly distributed.
-If your company hasn't done so already, it’s time to head in that direction.
-Even before the current Coronavirus (COVID-19) outbreak, remote work has been consistently on the rise.
-In the US alone remote work has increased a dramatic 159% over the past 12 years.
+Not all companies can work remote and distributed, but most can work at least partly distributed.
+If they haven’t already, it’s time to head in that direction.
+Even pre-COVID, remote work had been consistently on the rise.
+In the US alone remote work has increased 91% over the past decade and a dramatic 159% over the past 12 years.

 Remote work done right has a multitude of benefits including but not limited to increased productivity, reduced facilities overhead, improved employee morale, talent attraction/retention, and the ability to hire the best people regardless of location.
 All of these benefits combined ultimately result in faster innovation, higher profits, and a happier workforce.